shilab/Hi-C-integrative-catalog/README.md

 The v1 release of the loop domains (merged under 5 kb and 10 kb) identified in this study, a standard output format from Juicer software (http://aidenlab.org/juicer/)

 ### If you find these results useful in your research, please cite our work as:
-@article{li2023comprehensive,
-  title={A comprehensive catalog of 3D genome organization in diverse human genomes facilitates understanding of the impact of structural variation on chromatin structure}, author={Li, Chong and Bonder, Marc Jan and Syed, Sabriya and Human Genome Structural Variation Consortium (HGSVC) and HGSVC Functional Analysis Working Group and Zody, Michael C and Chaisson, Mark JP and Talkowski, Michael E and Marschall, Tobias and Korbel, Jan O and others}, journal={bioRxiv}, pages={2023--05}, year={2023}, publisher={Cold Spring Harbor Laboratory}
+Li, C., Bonder, M. J., Syed, S., Human Genome Structural Variation Consortium (HGSVC), HGSVC Functional Analysis Working Group, Zody, M. C., ... & Shi, X. (2023).
+A comprehensive catalog of 3D genome organization in diverse human genomes facilitates understanding of the impact of structural variation on chromatin structure. bioRxiv, 2023-05. https://doi.org/10.1101/2023.05.15.540856
-}